platformsh-templates/nextjs-drupal/README_updated.md

 ## About this project

-This template demonstrates a multi-app deployment on Platform.sh, in this case, a Next.js frontend consuming data from a Strapi backend running on the same environment.
-It is based on Strapi's official demo repository, [Foodadvisor](https://github.com/strapi/foodadvisor), and is identical to that project aside from a few small modifications needed to deploy on Platform.sh.
+This template demonstrates a multi-app deployment on Platform.sh, in this case, a Next.js frontend consuming data from a Drupal 9 backend running on the same environment.
+It is based largely on the configuration instructions provided by the [Next-Drupal project by Chapter Three](https://next-drupal.org/).

-Next.js is an open-source web framework written for Javascript, and Strapi is a Headless CMS framework written in Node.js.
+Next.js is an open-source web framework written for Javascript, and Drupal is a flexible and extensible PHP-based CMS framework..

 ### Features

-- Strapi v4
+- PHP 8.1
 - Node.js 16
+- MariaDB 10.4
+- Redis 6.0
-- MySQL 8
+- Network Storage
 - Automatic TLS certificates
 - Multi-app configuration
 - yarn-based builds